Skip to main content

 • Really, actually, blazingly fast.
 The MVVM architecture efficiently partitions code, minimising the amount that is read to generate a page.
 And it explicitly avoids use of third party libraries to prevent bloat.

 • Stable.
-The feature set is complete.
-Development is focussed on maintaining compatibility with the latest stable PHP version.
+The major feature set is complete.
+Development is focussed on maintaining compatibility with the latest stable PHP version, and the odd quality of life enhancement.

 Like most other modern CMS it is also: